 - A. Purpose and Intent.
-The purpose of this section is to support the creation of a highly connected transportation system in order to protect the public health, safety, and welfare in order to ensure adequate access for emergency and service vehicles, connect neighborhoods to each other and to local destinations such as schools, parks, and shopping centers, reduce vehicle miles of travel and travel times; improve air quality; reduce emergency response times; encourage connections to redevelopable property; and free up arterial road capacity to better serve regional long distance travel needs. - Access for Residential Subdivisions.
+The purpose of this section is to support the creation of a highly connected transportation system in order to protect the public health, safety, and welfare in order to ensure adequate access for emergency and service vehicles, connect neighborhoods to each other and to local destinations such as schools, parks, and shopping centers, reduce vehicle miles of travel and travel times; improve air quality; reduce emergency response times; encourage connections to redevelopable property; and free up arterial road capacity to better serve regional long distance travel needs. - 1.
+Access for residential developments.
 In order to create a more connected transportation system and accommodate emergency and service vehicles, the following standards shall apply: - a.
-Any subdivision of more than 50 dwelling units shall provide at least two access points, the second may consist of an emergency access.
-If the configuration of the property does not allow for a secondary access, the paved surface of the main road shall be at least 26 feet wide to the first intersection.
-If the emergency access will not be a road or driveway, then the access must be shown on the site plan.
-The access will have appropriately designed drainage and a plan/profile to ensure constructability.
-LID features are encouraged for these types of emergency access points.
+Developments where the number of dwelling units exceeds 30 shall be provided with two separate and approved fire apparatus access roads. - b.
+Where two fire apparatus access roads are required, they shall be placed a distance apart equal to not less than one-half of the length of the maximum overall diagonal dimension of the property or area to be served, measured in a straight line between accesses. - c.
+The City of Greer Fire Marshal shall have authority to waive or increase requirements. - 2.
+Access for Multifamily Residential Developments.
+In order to create a more connected transportation system and accommodate emergency and service vehicles, the following standards shall apply to Multifamily Residential developments: